bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Performs right-to-left function composition.
+### Performs right-to-left function composition

 -   Use `functools.reduce()` to perform right-to-left function composition.
 -   The last (rightmost) function can accept one or more arguments; the remaining functions must be unary.

 ```py
 from functools import reduce